thepackbot/ccie-notes/notes.md

 ## IPv6 Neighbor Discovery

-Neighbor Discovery protocol is in fact an umbrella term for many interrelated subprotocols and mechanisms whose main responsibilities include the following:
+Neighbor Discovery protocol is in fact an umbrella term for many interrelated sub-protocols and mechanisms whose main responsibilities include the following:

 - Resolution of IPv6 addresses into MAC addresses of neighboring hosts
 - Duplicate address detection